draba1986/draba-injector/README.md

 params:

-    @target <array> the main component which will be injected
+    @target <array|other> the main component which will be injected;if not an array, directly return
     @injectionData <undefined|object> the predefined data that will be injected to the target